Ameobea/homepage/src/blog/buliding-a-wavetable-synthesizer-with-rust-wasm-and-webaudio.md

 Now, the mix between the waveforms in the first dimension - a sine wave and a triangle wave - will be modulated between 0 and 1 two times a second.
 In the resulting audio, you should be able to hear the tone become a bit "harsher" as the extra harmonics introduced by the triangle wave getting mixed into the output become more apparent.

+## Demo

+Using all of the pieces that we put together along the way, I put together a small demo that shows everything off.
+The UI below controls the wavetable synthesizer, allowing you to play with different mix values between the dimensions.
+There's also the option to connect an oscillator to the param controlling the mix between the two dimensions.

+<wavetable-demo></wavetable-demo>

 ## Extra - Visualizing the Wavetable's Output

 TODO